Missouri assistant professor of Communications Melissa Click has been fired from the university.

-The Board of Curators voted 4-2 today to terminate Click, who had been under fire for seeking “some muscle” to help prevent student journalists from doing their jobs during a campus protest in November.
+The University of Missouri Board of Curators voted 4-2 to terminate Click, who is most famous for yelling for “some muscle” to help her stop a student journalist cover a protest in November.

 “The board respects Dr. Click’s right to express her views and does not base this decision on her support for students engaged in protest or their views,” said Henrickson.
 “However, Dr. Click was not entitled to interfere with the rights of others, to confront members of law enforcement or to encourage potential physical intimidation against a student.”